ky-42/personal-site/server/README.md

 **Request Body**

 [Devblog](#devblog)
-  - Do not change id field or else the wrong devblog could be updated.
+- Server will throw error code 400 if id is changed.

 <hr/>